On the Coupling Effects between Elastic and Electromagnetic Fields from the Perspective of Conservation of Energy: Governing Equations and the Law of Conservation of Energy

-where the elastic stress $\sigma_{ij}=\frac{\partial u}{\partial e_{ij}}$.
-Thus, to guarantee that the energy is conserved in a continuum media with a stress-free boundary, the terms in the parenthesis of the second volume integral at the last step must be zero, which leads to Cauchy's equation of motion directly.
-Here, the advantage of the energy formulation is also evident when it comes to the discussion of conversion of energies using the terms at the last step.
-The surface integral indicates the work done on the continuum media via surface traction $t_i = \sigma_{ij} n_j$ and the surface density of work being $t_i v_i$.
-Within the volume integral, a positive product of the inertia force $\rho \frac{\partial v_i}{\partial t}$ and the potential force $\sigma_{ij,j}$ with the velocity $v_i$ both indicate the rate of conversion of the elastic potential energy $u_{el}$ into the kinetic energy and thus, they are canceled.
+where at the second step, the elastic stress $\sigma_{ij}=\frac{\partial u^{el}}{\partial e_{ij}}$, $\frac{\partial e_{ij}}{ \partial t}=\frac{1}{2}(v_{i,j}+v_{j,i})$ and the symmetry of indices $i$ and $j$ is used.
+Thus, to guarantee the energy is conserved in a continuum media with a stress-free boundary, the terms in the parenthesis of the volume integral at the last step must be zero, which leads to Cauchy's equation of motion directly.
+Here, the advantage of the energy formulation is also evident when it comes to the discussion of conversion of energies.
+In the last step, the surface integral indicates the work done on the continuum media via surface traction $t_i = \sigma_{ij} n_j$ and the surface density of work is $t_i v_i$.
+Within the volume integral, the positive products of both the inertia force $\rho \frac{\partial v_i}{\partial t}$ and the potential force $\sigma_{ij,j}$ with the velocity $v_i$ indicate the rate of conversion of the elastic potential energy $u^{el}$ into the kinetic energy, and thus they are canceled.

 In the above discussions, it is shown that in both classic and continuum mechanics, the law of conservation of energy can be used to determine the equation of motion.
 Compared with the Lagrangian formulation, the energy formulation directly facilitate the discussion of conversion of energies.
 In the following discussions, the energy formulation is extended to study the governing equations in both thermodynamics and electrodynamics.